engisalor/lmf/README.md

 This repo is for designing, organizing and running LLM experiments with Python and [LangChain](https://docs.langchain.com/oss/python) (a language model framework, LMF).
 It has a modular structure for building just about any type of chatbot or generative LLM task supported by LangChain.

 We use LMF for doing applied linguistics research.
-See our conference article for [eLex 2025](https://elex.link/elex2025/) (upcoming): `Inductive Categorization for Conceptual Analysis with LLMs: A Case Study from the Humanitarian Encyclopedia`.
+See our conference article for [eLex 2025](https://elex.link/elex2025/wp-content/uploads/eLex2025-50-Isaacs_etal.pdf).

 ## Introduction